 Another delicious way to incorporate rosemary into your coffee is by making rosemary simple syrup.
 In a saucepan, combine equal parts sugar and water, along with a few fresh rosemary sprigs.
 Bring the mixture to a boil and stir until the sugar dissolves.

-When the syrup has cooled, strain it through a wire mesh strainer and store it in a glass jar or bottle.
+When the simple syrup has cooled, strain it through a wire mesh strainer and store it in a glass jar or bottle.
 For some herbal sweetness, add this syrup to your cold brew or decaffeinated coffee such as a rosemary iced latte.

 Add Dried Rosemary to Espresso Grounds